PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 # Install-PowerShell7 Cmdlet for Windows

-This RFC proposes the addition of the `Install-PowerShell7` cmdlet in Windows to perform a simplified installation of the latest stable release of PowerShell 7.
+This RFC proposes the addition of the `Install-PowerShell7` cmdlet and new `PowerShell7` module for Windows to perform a simplified installation of the latest stable release of PowerShell 7.
 Options through parameters are provided for advanced installation scenarios.

 ## Motivation